jlacar/aligningacademia/workshop/exercises/general/card.md

 When displaying a card "face up", the output should be the card's rank and suit.

-For example,

-    Ace of Spades should display as A&#x2660;
-    Two of Hearts should display as 2&#x2665;
+For example, an Ace of Spades card should display as A&#x2660; and a Two of Hearts card should display as 2&#x2665;

 Use the following Unicode character values to display the card suits: